marovacka/ml-project-mlflow/{{cookiecutter.project_dir}}/README.md

 `conda activate {{cookiecutter.project_dir}}`

-Install your conda environment using ipykernel to be able to set correct kernel in jupyter notebook `python -m ipykernel install --user --name={{cookiecutter.project_dir}}`
+Install your conda environment using ipykernel to be able to set correct kernel in jupyter notebook

+`python -m ipykernel install --user --name={{cookiecutter.project_dir}}`

+Install all packages of the project into environment.

+`pip install .`